TimeDelta/learning-to-learn/README.md

 - OnlineTrainer epoch summaries (adjacency/attribute reconstruction, KL terms, fitness loss, and totals) so the `Epoch … Loss terms per batch` lines end up in the MLflow run as metrics + `logs/progress.log` text.
 - Per-metric fitness predictor losses (`trainer_metric_<metric_name>` metrics plus the CSV/HTML artifacts) so you can see which task objectives dominate each epoch.
 - Guided offspring production stats (`guided_children_*` metrics for requested/created totals and invalid counts per reason) logged once per generation alongside your trainer curves.
+- Attribute supervision health via `trainer_attr_type_mismatch_skips`: this MLflow metric (and the column in `trainer_losses.csv`) counts nodes whose teacher-forced attr loss was skipped because their predicted node type didn’t match the teacher graph.
+Sustained high values mean the decoder is generating the wrong operator kinds, so attribute CE/value losses are being withheld; once the count drops to near-zero, you know attr supervision is reaching almost every node again.
 - Genetic-distance statistics, compatibility-threshold changes, and a per-generation species table (same columns as the NEAT stdout reporter) under `species/generation_*.json`.

 This mirrors what shows up in stdout while giving you a permanent experiment record.